daiyi/portfolio/readme.md

 ### auto gallery

-each post has a gallery. make the proper folder structure.
+each post has a gallery. to activate, make the proper folder structure.

 - add `caption` metadata
 - see https://regisphilibert.com/blog/2018/01/hugo-page-resources-and-how-to-use-them/